Adul12/Tetris/README.md

 if not terminal state (last round): *Q_state* = *reward* + *discount* × *Q_next_state*
 else: *Q_state* = *reward*

-#### Best Action

-Most of the deep Q Learning strategies used output a vector of values for a certain state.
-Each position of the vector maps to some action (ex: left, right, ...), and the position with the higher value is selected.

-However, the strategy implemented was slightly different.
-For some round of Tetris, the states for all the possible moves will be collected.
-Each state will be inserted in the neural network, to predict the score obtained.
-The action whose state outputs the biggest value will be played.

-#### Game State

-It was considered several attributes to train the network.
-Since there were many, after several tests, a conclusion was reached that only the first four present were necessary to train:

-- **Number of lines cleared**
-- **Number of holes**
-- **Bumpiness** (sum of the difference between heights of adjacent pairs of columns)
-- **Total Height**
-- Max height
-- Min height
-- Max bumpiness
-- Next piece
-- Current piece

 #### Game Score

 Each block placed yields 1 point.
 When clearing lines, the given score is *number_lines_cleared*^2 × *board_width*.
 Losing a game subtracts 1 point.